 We need to understand that ownership matters.

-Media is driven by supply and demand.
-What gets televised is what matters to viewers.
-Aunt Jemmima changed its racist branding because now it’s when the polls show that the support has shifted.9Business, J. V., CNN. (n.d.).
+For example, Aunt Jemmima, popular US breakfast company, changed its racist branding because now popular support has shifted.12Business, J. V., CNN. (n.d.).
 The Aunt Jemima brand, acknowledging its racist past, will be retired.
 CNN.
 Retrieved December 10, 2020, from https://www.cnn.com/2020/06/17/business/aunt-jemima-logo-change/index.html Media responds to popular swings.
 Tipping point.
-Aunt Jemmima is as much opportunistic marketing as it is an attempt to rectify historic wrongs.
-But the time when it was chosen to do so, rings to me more of opportunistic marketing, than genuine reflection about the racial connotations of its marketing.
+Aunt Jemmima change in marketing is as much opportunistic marketing as it is an attempt to rectify historic wrongs.
+But the time when it the company chose to do so, rings more of opportunistic marketing, than genuine reflection about the racial connotations of its marketing.
 As some say, better late than never.

+Media that is owned in the hands of few generally has no interest to perpetuate democratic form of functioning.
 In the words of Noam Chomsky and Edward S. Herman, the mainstream media works to “manufacture consent.”
 It is not to empower.

 Empowered media and empowered journalism means member-funded and/or worker-owned and directed media and journalist companies.

-Action Steps I can take
+Action Steps I Can Take

 - SUPPORT member-funded journalism and blogs such as this one (or alternatives include, De Correspondent (Dutch), El Tiempo Argentino (Spanish) or The Ferret (English).
 For a comprehensive list of member funded websites, please visit The Membership Puzzle Project.